allbarkays/project5/project5.md

 # Project 5

-I started by created the two ubuntu servers to be used for this project.
+I started by creating the two ubuntu servers to be used for this project.
 One as a SERVER and the other as a CLIENT

 ``Server A name - mysql server``